karlcswanson/micboard/README.md

 # Micboard
 Micboard - A visual monitoring tool for network enabled Shure devices.

 Micboard is an open source microphone monitoring application.
-Micboard provides views for engineers, mobile, and microphone storage.
+Micboard makes monitoring easy for artists, engineers, and volunteers.

 ## Getting Started

-## Compatible Devices
+## Compatible Networks & Devices
+Micboard currently relies on IP addresses to connect to RF devices.
+RF devices can be addressed through static or reserved IPs.
+They just need to be consistent.

 Micboard supports the following devices -
 * UHF-R
 * QLX-D<sup>[1](#qlxd)</sup>
 * ULX-D
 * Axient Digital
 * PSM 1000

 ## Interface
 ### Smart Backgrounds